Reviewed by Physician Ho Li Ying

 If your answers are mostly B’s and C’s: You might have hormonal imbalance that requires medical evaluation

-If your irregular periods are accompanied by other risk factors and you can’t seem to get a sense of normalcy, then you could have one or more medical conditions –
+If your irregular periods are accompanied by other risk factors and you can’t seem to get a sense of normalcy, then you could have one or more medical conditions – such as hormonal imbalance.

 Uterine fibroids and uterine polyps are also associated with oestrogen dominance, and can cause irregular periods and difficulty in conceiving.
 Treatment for these conditions may include hormone treatments to address the specific hormonal imbalance.